BelaPlatform/bela_newBlog/docs/_posts/2018-02-22-bela-mini-launch.markdown

 The Bela Mini cape goes on the top of the PocketBeagle, i.e. on top of the side where the connectors and components are located.
 As for rotation, the USB connector on the Bela Mini should be above the USB connector on the PocketBeagle, and the Molex-style connectors on the Bela Mini should be above the SD card slot on the PocketBeagle.

+### What is the relationship between Bela and BeagleBoard.org?

+[Bela](https://bela.io) and [BeagleBoard.org](https://beagleboard.org) are separate organisations based in different countries (the UK and the US, respectively), but we are both committed to open hardware and software, and we are active collaborators.
+Bela Mini is a hardware board which works with the PocketBeagle; it is BeagleBoard.org approved.
+We are working with them on software and community support to make the best possible user experience.

+{% include single-image.html fileName="bela-mini-launch/beagle_approved.png" %}